rikardvinge/explainpolysvm/README.rst

 number of remaining features is that SHAP calculates the impact of the input features, including interactions with the feature, while ExplainPolySVM calculates the impact on the individual interactions.

-A note on package maintenance
+A note on contributions and package maintenance
 =============================

 So far, ExplainPolySVM is developed by a single person.
-No promises will be made on maintenance nor expansions of this package.
+If you are missing a feature or have found a solution to a bug, please don't hesitate to contribute to the codebase.
-Please let me know if you are interested in continuing its development and feel free to fork or PR!
+How to do this? - Please find instructions in `CONTRIBUTING.md <https://github.com/rikardvinge/explainpolysvm/blob/main/.github/CONTRIBUTING.md>` file under `.github/`.

 Future development
 ==================